wiremock/wiremock.org/_site/docs/stubbing.md

 ## Reset

 The WireMock server can be reset at any time, removing all stub mappings and deleting the request log.
-If you're using either of the JUnit rules this will happen automatically at the start of every test case.
-However you can do it yourself via a call to `WireMock.reset()` in Java or sending a `POST` request with an empty body to `http://<host>:<port>/__admin/reset`.
+If you're using either of the JUnit rules, this will happen automatically at the start of every test case.
+However, you can do it yourself via a call to `WireMock.reset()` in Java or sending a `POST` request with an empty body to `http://<host>:<port>/__admin/reset`.

 To reset just the stub mappings leaving the request log intact send a `DELETE` to `http://<host>:<port>/__admin/mappings`.

-If you've created some file based stub mappings to be loaded at startup and you don't want these to disappear when you do a reset you can call `WireMock.resetToDefault()` instead, or post an empty request to `http://<host>:<port>/__admin/mappings/reset`.
+If you've created some file-based stub mappings to be loaded at startup and you don't want these to disappear when you do a reset, you can call `WireMock.resetToDefault()` instead, or post an empty request to `http://<host>:<port>/__admin/mappings/reset`.